tnugent97/FutAir/README.md

 ## Renders

-Contains renders of our 3D model for
+Contains renders of our 3D model for case with solar panel.

 ## Running files on the ESP